Michael York: Career

 York starred as D'Artagnan in the 1973 adaptation of The Three Musketeers and he made his Broadway début in the original production of Tennessee Williams's Out Cry.
 One year later the sequel to The Three Musketeers was released (roughly covering events in the second half of the book) titled The Four Musketeers.
 Fifteen years later, most of the cast (and crew) joined together in a third film titled The Return of the Musketeers based on the Dumas novel Twenty Years After.
 He played the title character in the film adaptation of Logan's Run (1976), a fugitive who tries to escape a computer-controlled society.
 The following year, he starred in The Island of Dr. Moreau opposite Burt Lancaster.

-Since his auspicious early work, York has enjoyed a busy and varied career in film, television and on the stage.
+Since his early work, York has enjoyed a busy and varied career in film, television and on the stage.
 He appeared in two episodes in the second season of the Road to Avonlea series as Ezekiel Crane, the lighthouse keeper of Avonlea and foster father of Gus Pike.
 His Broadway theatre credits include Bent (1980), The Crucible (1992), Someone Who'll Watch Over Me (1993) and the ill-fated musical The Little Prince and the Aviator (1982), which closed during previews.
 He also has made many sound recordings as a reader, including Harper Audio's production of C. S. Lewis' The Lion, the Witch and the Wardrobe.

-York appeared in the 1996 Babylon 5 episode "A Late Delivery from Avalon" as a delusional man who believed himself to be King Arthur returned.
+York appeared in the 1996 Babylon 5 episode "A Late Delivery from Avalon" as a delusional man who believed himself to be King Arthur.
 Two years later he would play King Arthur in A Knight in Camelot.
 He also appeared as Professor Asher Fleming, a 60-year-old Yale professor and boyfriend of Yale student Paris Geller (Liza Weil) during the fourth season of Gilmore Girls.
-He performed the voice of the character Dr. Montague Kane in the Batman: The Animated Series episode "Zatanna", as well as Kanto in the Superman: The Animated Series episode "Tools of the Trade" and Ares in the Justice League Unlimited episode "Hawk & Dove".
+Additionally, York voiced numerous characters in the DC Animated Universe: Count Vertigo and Montague Kane in Batman: The Animated Series, Kanto in Superman: The Animated Series, and Ares in Justice League Unlimited.
 York starred in both The Omega Code and its sequel, Megiddo: The Omega Code 2, as Stone Alexander, the Antichrist from Christian eschatology.

-In 2002, he received a Star on the Hollywood Walk of Fame for his contributions to motion pictures.
+In 2002, York received a Star on the Hollywood Walk of Fame for his contributions to motion pictures.
 He played President Alexander Bourne of Macaronesia on seaQuest 2032.
 He played Basil Exposition in all three of the Austin Powers films.
 He has made an appearance on The Simpsons as Mason Fairbanks, Homer Simpson's possible father, in "Homer's Paternity Coot".
 In 2006, York played the character Bernard Fremont (inspired by real life serial killer Charles Sobhraj) in the Law & Order: Criminal Intent episode "Slither".
 He also appeared as a fictionalised version of himself in several episodes of the third season of Curb Your Enthusiasm as an investor in Larry's new restaurant 'BoBo's.
 In 2009, he lent his voice to Star Wars: The Clone Wars.